nhjrobotics/JMRITrainNode/README.md

 - To install TrainNode on the Rpi Pico, install MicroPython for Pico compiled from the Wiznet Github ([MicroPython](https://github.com/Wiznet/RP2040-HAT-MicroPython/releases/download/v1.0.5/rp2_w5100s_20220421_v1.0.5.uf2)).
 - Next, configure the TrainNode [config_example.json](https://github.com/rewind2b4/JMRITrainNode/tree/master/Code/config_example.json) file and rename it config.json (see Docs for more info).
 - Finally, copy the files from the [code](https://github.com/rewind2b4/JMRITrainNode/tree/master/Code) folder to the Pico.
-- The Pico will automatically connect to the internet through the installation WIFI connection, download the required dependencies, and then restart, connecting to the layout MQTT broker through the layout WIFI connection (for layout networks that are disconnected from internet).
+- The Pico will automatically connect to the network, connecting to the layout MQTT broker.
+It will now be operational.

 ## Docs
 Network / MQTT Settings